Ravi2k3/nmit/README.md

 - `app.py` : The main Python script responsible for back-end logic.
 - `counter.html` : HTML file that makes up the counter interface.
 - `counter_selection.html` : HTML file for the initial choice between counter and QR code functionalities.
-- `qrCode.html` : HTML file for generating and displaying the QR code.
+- `qrCode.html` : Allows the user to  enter their details.

 ## Contributing